Pharma-collect/Web_server/README.md

 Parameter :
 * pharmacy_id *

+### [POST] - getProductsForShop
+Allows you to retrieve all the product based on a pharmacy ID and available without prescription.
+Parameter :
+* pharmacy_id *

 ### [POST] - getProductsById
 Allows you to retrieve a product based on his ID.
 Parameter :